markconnellypro/local-geohistory-project/README.md

 Once the application is built, tools such as pgAdmin can be used for data analysis with SQL.
 Because the PostgreSQL instance is installed locally, the hostname for connection is **localhost**, and the remaining credentials are stored in the .env file.
 More information concerning the installation of pgAdmin is available at:

 <https://www.pgadmin.org/download/>

+## Notes

+This project is tested with BrowserStack.